jdwolk/dev_roundup_blogpost/dev_roundup.md

-You'd be tempted to run from your monitor, hastily shoving your laptop into your crowded messenger bag, forgetting to zip your coffee-stained hoody as you shoot a 'HAVAGUDWEEKEND' behind you to the closing office door.
+You'd be tempted to run from your monitor, hastily shoving your laptop into your crowded messenger bag, forgetting to zip your coffee-stained hoodie as you shoot a 'HAVAGUDWEEKEND' behind you to the closing office door.

 But, my brother or sister Dev, you'd be missing out on so much.

 ## What's This Dev Roundup Thing?

-At philosophie, our software developers look forward to our weekly Dev Roundup.
+At philosophie, we software developers look forward to the weekly Dev Roundup.

-Most Fridays at 5pm, philosophie developers wrap up our projects, choose a beverage from our well-stocked fridge, and make the hallowed pilgrimage to our accustomed conference room with laptops in hand.
+Most Fridays at 5pm, we Devs wrap up our projects, choose a beverage from our well-stocked fridge, and make the hallowed pilgrimage to our accustomed conference room with laptops in hand.

-We share stories from the trenches, reflect on our on team, trade our best tips and tricks, and enjoy a beer and a few lulz with our fellow devs.
+We share stories from the trenches, reflect on the team, trade tips and tricks, and enjoy a beer and a few lulz with our fellow devs.

 ## What do you Do?